 Back to the article, How to optimize blog content with target keywords, I will provide a comprehensive guide to inserting keywords smartly and gaining maximum SEO rankings.

 How to insert keywords in blog content smartly to boost rankings:

 1. Add keywords in the article’s title & headings.

 The topmost headline of your article (blog post) will be the first step for search engines and readers for relevant search results.
 Try to include your targeted keyword or phrase in the title is always a good idea.
 Also, try to keep it persuasive but short.
 A fine line is almost 60 characters.

 Pro tip: Most of the time, I started my title with a targeted keyword if my title tag is more than 60 characters.

-Pro Tip: Ultimately, from the writers’ point of view, these headings (h2-h6) works as an outline of any article or blog post.
+Pro Tip: Ultimately, from the writers’ point of view, these headings (h2-h6) work as an outline of any article or blog post.
 Next time, make your outline first, then go to write.

 2. Use names in Image files; alt tag of the blog post.

 Visuals are a new way to blog.
-Have you ever wonder why blog posts contain eye-catching visuals & graphics are ranking higher?
-Search engines look at images differently than humans, alt tags are for them to identify the purpose of images in web pages.
+Have you ever wondered why blog posts containing eye-catching visuals & graphics are ranking higher?
+Search engines look at images differently than humans, alt tags are for them to identify the purpose of images on web pages.